anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter01.md

 ## General thoughts

 Kubernetes itself is a “system for automating deployment, scaling, and management of containerized applications” and therefore Kubernetes place within our architecture should be closely linked to the application lifecycle (this is especially important when considering bare-metal containerisation).
-However, it is very important to point out that Kubernetes Platforms also consist of other open source projects, or add-ons, such as:
+However, it is very important to point out that a CaaS also consist of other open source projects, or add-ons, such as:
 - CNI-compliant network plugins
 - CSI-compliant storage plugins
 - CRI-compliant container runtimes